 Generally, the water heaters or geysers in the market are sold on different bar pressures that are required for the home or commercial purpose.

-Explore our round-up post on best Geysers for home available in the market in 2020
+Explore our round-up post on the best Geysers for home available in the market in 2021

 This rated pressure in the geysers varies from building to building or flat to flat in an apartment.

 For example, if you are living on a loft of three stored buildings hence you will receive less water pressure than a guy living on the ground floor.
 And, this water pressure is subject to change from time to time.